 Family Foster Care and Adoption

 The children we serve in our family foster and adoption program have been removed from their homes, or had their homes crumble beneath them.
-Our job is to get them back to their families or, if that is not possible, adopted into a new family or, if that is not possible, connected to someone who is willing to be that anchor, that sanctuary, for that child, no matter what, throughout their childhood and deep.
+Our job is to get them back to their families or, if that is not possible, adopted into a new family or, if that is not possible, connected to someone who is willing to be that anchor, that sanctuary, for that child, no matter what, throughout their childhood.
 To help us do that, we have hundreds of loving and highly qualified foster parents who partner with us in this work.
-They are supported by a cadre of highly professional support team of case planners, coaches, clinicians, education specialists and medical providers all of whom are working to find safe, loving and permanent homes children in need of a safe and loving home.
+They are supported by a cadre of highly professional case planners, coaches, clinicians, education specialists and medical providers all of whom are working together to find safe, loving and permanent homes for children who need them.
 We also provide a short-term intervention (approximately 1 year), called Treatment Family Foster Care, to stabilize children with serious emotional, behavioral or mental health needs with a goal of helping achieve reunification or adoption, as appropriate.

 Our Preventive Services provide family supports to help families meet their needs to keep children safe while addressing underlying conditions that can lead to child abuse or neglect, such as parental depression, family stress, substance use or domestic violence.
 Using Solution-Based Casework, we actively work with parents to help them develop a more active, consistent and productive role in their child’s educational and social development; we encourage families to build connections to positive supports in their community who will help them sustain their progress.
 In 2011, we expanded our services to include the Family Treatment and Rehabilitation (FTR) program.
 This intensive program is designed to meet the needs of 30 families in the Bed-Stuy/Crown Heights section of Brooklyn that are struggling with untreated substance abuse or mental health needs.
 Our Beacon TIES program provides services to the neediest families in the Central Harlem area through a safe and academically enriching environment for over 1000 elementary and middle-school children.

-Our Family Coaches help families during their involvement in the foster care system (starting at intake and continuing after their reunification with their children), and helps to strengthen families at risk of foster care involvement.
+Our Family Coaches help families during their involvement in the foster care system (starting at intake and continuing after their reunification with their children), and help to strengthen families at risk of foster care involvement.
 Family coaches help parents develop the skills, resilience, and support systems they need to safely parent their children amid challenging life circumstances, and prevent child abuse and neglect.
-Our visit coaches meets with parents for 16 sessions before a visit, models appropriate behaviors during a visit, and debriefs skill development after the visit.
+Our visit coaches meet with parents for 16 sessions before a visit, model appropriate behaviors during a visit, and debrief skill development after the visit.
 We also offer a support group called Network, that helps participants manage stress and behaviors through self-affirmation, sharing stresses and concerns, action planning, sitting with silence, and clearing concerns.

 Health Homes and Care Coordination